Persistence probabilities of weighted sums of stationary Gaussian sequences: Proof of the general tools

 {\it Step 5: Undoing the perturbation.} For analyzing the right hand side of \eqref{eq:upper3}, set $S:=\{i\in \{1,\ldots,M\}:|W(i)|>h^{-1/2}\}$.
 Fix $0<t<1/2$.
 Then, denoting the set of all $p$ ordered tuples of distinct integers in $\{1,\ldots,M\}$ by $[M]_p$ we have

-where the inequality in the penultimate line uses Slepian's inequality along with non negative correlations.
+where the inequality in the penultimate line uses Slepian's inequality along with non-negative correlations.
 We will now analyze both the terms in the right hand side of \eqref{eq:slepian_1} separately.
 Since $|S|\sim {\rm Bin}(M,\P(|W_1|>h^{-1/2}))$, for every $t>0$ we have

 Also using the asymptotics of binomial coefficients gives so that

 Combining \eqref{eq:upper_1}, \eqref{eq:trivial}, \eqref{eq:upper2}, \eqref{eq:upper3}, \eqref{eq:slepian_1}, \eqref{eq:slepian_2}, and \eqref{eq:slepian_3} and taking limits in the order $n,k\to\infty$, $M\to\infty$, $m\to\infty$, $h\to 0$ and then $t\to 0$ gives